168 Film Project Entry Types

 Student Speed Films [T]

-Key personnel (producer, director, etc.) must be active students in a formal educational program (public or private K-12, college or homeschool).
-They must be supervised by at least one adult Student Advisor if the producer is under 18 years old.
+Key personnel (writer, producer, director, etc.) must be active students in a formal educational program (public or private K-12, college or homeschool).
+They must be supervised by at least one adult Student Advisor.
+Adult mentors are welcome to help the students excel.
+Adults or non-students may be in the cast or tech support roles.
 All Signature Speed Film rules apply.
-Student films compete solely for a "Best Student Film" award.
+Student films compete for a "Best Student Film" award, and are also eligible for Evangelista and Audience Favorite awards.

 In lieu of writing a script, students may choose a Write of Passage script to produce in the speed film timeframe.
 (See below)